 How to Major in History

-Something else to remember before you get started: As a rule of thumb, lower-division courses are designed mainly with freshmen and sophomores in mind; 300-level courses are best suited for advanced sophomores and juniors, although seniors can also find things of interest in them; 400-level courses are considered junior and senior level courses; finally, our 407 seminars are intended mainly for students who are further along in their History studies.
+In general, lower-division courses are designed mainly with freshmen and sophomores in mind.
+300-level courses are best suited for advanced sophomores and juniors, although seniors can also find topics of interest in them.
+400-level courses are considered junior- and senior-level courses.
+HIST 407 seminars are intended mainly for students who are further along in their history studies.